tly1980/grunt-html2json/README.md

 *	  "p": "<p class="warnning">{{msg}}</p>"
 * }
 */
-var tpl_str = ... // get the JSON content from some where, either from requre.js text plugin or your AJAX call. var tpl = JSON.parse(tpl_str);
+var tpl_str = ... // get the JSON content from some where,
+                  // either from requre.js text plugin or a AJAX call. var tpl = JSON.parse(tpl_str);

 //render to: <h2 class="title">Hello World~!</h2>